tkosciol/tkosciol.github.io/associate_sonata.md

 As a part of your position you are also going to be expected to contribute to the computational expertise within the group and to be proactive in solving other bioinformatic research tasks.

 The position will be funded by [National Science Centre](https://www.ncn.gov.pl/?language=en) SONATA 15 project.

-**PLEASE NOTE:** due to [NCN regulations](https://www.ncn.gov.pl/sites/default/files/pliki/uchwaly-rady/2019/uchwala90_2019-zal1.pdf) I am _unable to hire postdocs who obtained their PhDs at the Jagiellonian University_.
-If you wish to contact NCN and let them know what you think about it, please e-mail: kancelaria@ncn.gov.pl
+**PLEASE NOTE:** due to [NCN regulations](https://www.ncn.gov.pl/sites/default/files/pliki/uchwaly-rady/2019/uchwala90_2019-zal1.pdf) I am __not allowed to hire postdocs who obtained their PhDs at the Jagiellonian University__.
+If you wish to contact NCN and let them know what you think about it, please e-mail: [kancelaria@ncn.gov.pl](mailto:kancelaria@ncn.gov.pl)

 ## The group

-3 zdania
+We are a young Bioinformatics group rallying around the goal of understanding understand how the microbiome works and how we can leverage it for health and wellbeing.
+Combinding metagenomics, data science, machine learning, structural bioinformatics and a collaborative mindset we want to develop a multi-scale understanding of the microbiome, from genes, through structures, to functions, and therapies.
+We also extensively collaborate with local and international research groups and companies to grow and deliver cutting-edge, open and reproducible research which would serve the community.

 ## Institution